intersective/practera-sdk/README.md

 # @practera/practera-sdk

 This is the sdk of practera.
 Practera SDK can call different endpoints of API URL passed to the SDK.
-SDK will always returning promise.
+SDK will return promise as it's return value.

 ## Health